Development of a Model Approach to Arrest Data Analysis

 The Office of Juvenile Justice and Delinquency Prevention (OJJDP) has invested in improving juvenile justice data and increasing its consistency across states and localities through the Juvenile Justice Model Data Project (MDP).
 The MDP seeks to develop model measures and analyses that monitor trends and assess the efficiency and effectiveness of juvenile justice systems and to provide guidance to the field on the data elements and coding categories required to calculate the model measures.
 The MDP is led by organizations representing all sectors of juvenile justice— from law enforcement through the court process and juvenile corrections The project’s strategy is to improve national data through uniform and systematic improvement of local data collection, use, and analysis.

-Visit the Models for Change project page to learn more.
+Visit the Juvenile Justice Model Data project page to learn more.